 Three important aspects seem to be symmetry, clear skin, and averageness.
 The more symmetrical a face is, the more attractive it seems to us, and when a group of faces are morphed into one by taking the average of all their proportions, that artificial face is usually seen as more attractive than any of the individual ones.

 Researchers did exactly that with photos of entrants to the Miss Germany contest.
 The average face was rated more attractive even than the eventual winner.
 Here ‘she’ is on the left.
 But, it’s not purely averageness that is attractive, because several unattractive faces morphed into one is not seen as more beautiful than a prototypical attractive face.
-(By the way, check out Beauty Check, where this photo came from – it’s an excellent site and their study is great fun too).
+(By the way, check out Beauty Check, where this photo came from – it’s an excellent site).

 Don’t forget to indicate!

 Looking at the evidence, a certain portion of the beauty pie is taken up by biological preferences inherent in most, if not all, humans – the indicators of health, fertility, and good genes.